Lightweight Transformer Backbone for Medical Object Detection: Methodology

-We propose a new ViT backbone for coupling with the feature pyramid network in order to improve detection performance.
-In our pipeline, raw images are fed into a ResNet50 to generate feature maps corresponding to the activation map of each hidden layer.
-Because spatial attention can significantly improve the connections between pixels, before feeding these out-puts into the next Feature Pyramid Network (FPN) \cite{lin2017feature} that uses multi-scale pyramidal hierarchy to construct feature pyramids for Region Proposal Network (RPN) and Region of Interest (RoI) pooling \cite{ren2015faster}, we use attention on image feature patches of the outputs of ResNet to improve the hidden representations of each inputs to FPN.
+As shown in Fig.\ref{fig1}, we propose a new lightweight ViT backbone for coupling with the feature pyramid network in order to improve detection performance.
+In our pipeline, raw images are fed into a ResNet \cite{he2016deep} to generate feature maps corresponding to the activation map of each hidden layer.
+Because spatial attention can significantly improve the connections between pixels, before feeding these out-puts into the next FPN \cite{lin2017feature} that uses multi-scale pyramidal hierarchy to construct feature pyramids for Region Proposal Network (RPN) and Region of Interest (RoI) pooling \cite{ren2015faster}, we apply attention on image feature patches of the outputs of ResNet to improve the hidden representations of each inputs to FPN.